-Our CVA work supports a truly gender-transformative approach to emergencies.
+Our CVA work supports a truly gender transformative approach to emergencies.
 As co-lead of the gender and cash sub-workstream of the Grand Bargain Cash Workstream and as a member of the Collaborative Cash Delivery Network (CCD), CARE has demonstrated leadership in integrating gender and GBV into CVA.
-CARE has a unique opportunity to capitalize on this leadership role to further scale up the use of gender-responsive CVA and explore how CVA can adapt to a safety net modality.
+As humanitarian actors seek greater efficiency in aid response modalities and at the intersection between humanitarian cash and cash transfers for social protection, CARE has a unique opportunity to capitalize on this leadership role to further scale up the use of gender responsive CVA and explore how CVA can adapt to a safety net modality, particularly for displaced populations in large scale protracted crisis.
 Our expertise and large-scale experience with Village Savings and Loans Associations (VSLAs), including the more recent adaptation of the model to the humanitarian context (VSLAiE approach), if combined with cash, are a unique value proposition for a combined financial and protection platform at scale that supports_women's leadership and contributes to life-saving response.

-CARE's gender expertise and demonstrated experience advancing gender equality across the Triple Nexus adds significant value to the humanitarian advocacy community at all levels.
+CARE's gender expertise and demonstrated experience advancing gender equality across the Triple Nexus adds significant value to the humanitarian advocacy community at all levels, from local to global, and horizontally in various relevant thematic and sectoral fora.
 Few INGOs are able to speak with the same level of authority and evidence to most key humanitarian policy issues with a consistent gender lens and focus on women and girls' rights, as CARE does.
-Our legitimacy as an advocate for a gendered humanitarian response is firmly embedded in our partnerships, and our ability to convene and connect our partners in strategic humanitarian spaces and across the Triple Nexus.
-Though our practice does not yet entirely reflect our vision for equitable partnerships and our commitment to feminist principles, the growing Confederation-wide political will to redistribute power inside CARE and with our partners, and prioritize progress over our own comfort in conversations on discrimination and racism, will add significant value to our advocacy on localization and decolonizing aid, particularly with a commitment to humbly share lessons learnt, progress, and challenges from our own organizational transformation.
+Our legitimacy as an advocate for a gendered humanitarian response is firmly embedded in our partnerships with women's organizations on the frontline, and our ability to convene and connect our partners in strategic humanitarian national, regional, national and global spaces and across the Triple Nexus.
+Though our practice does not yet entirely reflect our vision for equitable partnerships and our commitment to feminist principles, the growing Confederation-wide political will to redistribute power inside CARE and with our partners, and prioritize progress over our own comfort in conversations on discrimination and racism, will add significant value to our advocacy on localization and decolonizing aid, particularly with a commitment humbly share lessons learnt, progress and challenges from our own organizational transformation.